TLTR: This article explores what property and casualty insurance is and the types of coverages it includes for personal and commercial needs.

 Property and Casualty Insurance, or P&C insurance, is an amalgam of two types of insurance coverage.
 Property Insurance helps cover personal and commercial assets such as your home or vehicle.
 Casualty insurance helps protect you if you’re found responsible for accidents or events that result in an injury to another person or their property.

-According to Statista, property and casualty insurance is a fast-growing industry with a market size in the U.S. of 694 billion in 2020.
+According to Statista, property and casualty insurance is a fast-growing industry with an expected market size in the U.S. of $850 billion in 2023.

 There are many different types of property and casualty insurance policies to choose from, depending on various factors.
-These include the protection each policy offers, how quickly it pays a claim when there is damage or injury, deductibles, limits on what type of claims you can file under the policy, and much more.
+These policies mostly include personal or commercial casualty insurance.
+The protection each policy offers, how quickly it pays a claim when there is damage or injury, deductibles, limits on what type of claims you can file under the policy, and much more.

 Note: Property and casualty insurance doesn’t include health insurance and life insurance.